Black Watery Diarrhea: 5 Causes & When To Worry.

-- Also, it is used in the treatment of H. Pylori stomach infection in some cases.
+- Also, it is used in some cases of H. Pylori stomach infection.

 Pepto-Bismol turns black inside your body.
-And it is common for people taking Pepto-Bismol to experience black stool, and even black tongue.
+And it is common for people taking Pepto-Bismol to experience black stool and even a black tongue.

 Black diarrhea starting after taking Pepto-Bismol is common, and you don’t have to worry.

-If you took Pepto-Bismol for watery diarrhea, watery diarrhea can turn black after being yellow or brown.
+If you took Pepto-Bismol for watery diarrhea, watery diarrhea could turn black after being yellow or brown.